Eothynnus

-Eothynnus salmonens is an extinct species of prehistoric jackfish that lived during the lower Eocene of what is now the Isle of Sheppey (as a part of the London Clay Lagerstatten.
+Eothynnus is an extinct species of prehistoric jackfish that lived during the lower Eocene of Europe.
+It contains a single species, E. salmoneus from what is now the Isle of Sheppey (as a part of the London Clay Lagerstatten) in England.
 It is known exclusively from some preserved skulls.

 It was originally thought to be a tuna or mackerel, hence the generic name translating as "dawn" or "Eocene tuna."
 Later, it was reappraised to be a jackfish, related to Teratichthys and Eastmanalepes (syn.
 "Caranx primaevus").